Hanafubuki/simpleTwitter/README.md

 ## Project Structure
 Used Laravel's official package [Passport](https://laravel.com/docs/8.x/passport) for user authentication.

-Created verification to check if user has authorization to access the APIs in the routes.
+Created verification in the routes to check if user has authorization to access the APIs.

 PSR-4: Autoloads factories, seeders and tests and, added autoload for helper functions.